Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Method

+To best maintain the criticality of the pruned model, we employ a gradual pruning scheme and iteratively prune the network until reaching the final target sparsity.
+The gradual pruning scheme is

+where $s_f$ represents the final target sparsity. $n$ is the current pruning iteration. $T_f$ is the total period of pruning. $\Delta t$ is a constant and represents the interval of pruning iterations.

-where $r$ is the regeneration rate and $s_t'$ is the temp sparsity before regeneration at current iteration.
-We collect the values of $g'(u)$ from the last training iteration before pruning and calculate the average value as the criticality score.
-We perform the global regeneration after each pruning iteration.
+We present the overall pruning strategy with regeneration in Algorithm \ref{alg:a1}.
+The regeneration based on neuron criticality is included in each pruning iteration.
+Specifically, we collect the values of $g'(u)$ from the last training iteration before pruning and calculate the average criticality score.
+Then, we perform the global regeneration after pruning.